trueos/trueos-docs/trueos-handbook/introducing.rst

 is a work in progress and relies on the contributions of many individuals.
 To assist with the Handbook, refer to the documentation `README <https://github.com/trueos/trueos-docs/blob/master/trueos-handbook/README.md>`_.
-If using IRC Freenode, join the #trueos channel and converse with many other |trueos| users. `Gitter <https://gitter.im/trueos>`_ is another popular option for users.
+If using IRC, join the #trueos channel on the Freenode network to converse with many other |trueos| users. `Gitter <https://gitter.im/trueos>`_ is another popular option for users.

 `TrueOS® <https://www.trueos.org>`_ (formerly known as |pcbsd|) began in 2005 when Kris Moore presented the first beta version of a FreeBSD